Principal Investigator

 Liina Sirvio

-PhD StudentImperial College London, MRes Molecular and Cellular Biosciences.
+Imperial College London, MRes Molecular and Cellular Biosciences

-King's College London, BSc Biochemistry Profile: Imperial College London
+King's College London, BSc Biochemistry

 Email: l.sirvio18@imperial.ac.uk

-Bio: I am a PhD student at the UK Dementia Research Institute investigating the role of post-translational modifications of amyloid proteins in the pathogenesis of Alzheimer’s and Parkinson’s diseases.
+Bio: I was a PhD student at the UK Dementia Research Institute investigating the role of post-translational modifications of amyloid proteins in the pathogenesis of Alzheimer’s and Parkinson’s diseases.
 Prior to starting my PhD, I completed my BSc in Biochemistry at KCL, MRes at Imperial College London, and worked as a research technician in the Ultanir Lab at The Francis Crick Institute.

 Matilda Burridge